Our Vision

 Cathy Butler-Cisneros

-Elliott’s work began on the Navajo reservation, where he taught special education.
-He then directed a school district transition program serving students with disabilities.
-Later in life, he worked as a school principal both at a predominantly Latino elementary school and at a progressive, experiential middle school.
+Elliott’s professional work began on the Navajo reservation, where he taught special education.
+He directed an award-winning community-based transition program serving students with disabilities.
+He worked as a school principal both at a predominantly Latino elementary school and at a progressive, experiential middle school.
+He and his wife at the time, raised their daughters in an co-housing community and, later, lived in a multiracial community.
 Still later, Elliott taught social justice classes at Naropa University and directed the Human Rights Office for the City of Fort Collins.
-He founded The Sum in 2006 and moved to Charlottesville, in a camper, after the death of Heather Heyer and the Unite the Right Rally in 2017.
+He founded The Sum in 2006 and moved to Charlottesville, in a camper, after the death of Heather Heyer and the Unite the Right Rally in 2017 where he developed a program with Heather’s mom, Susan, called the Heyer Voices program to support are youth to develop their own social justice initiatives.
+He also created a faith community called the Welcome Circle–based on the sacredness of welcome of all people.
+He re-married and lives in the largest Habitat for Humanity trailer park redevelopment project in the country.

 Board President – Lucero